polysoph/research/essays.md

 # Essays

-Lots of good essays have been written about the flaws of the journal-based academic publishing system, and the need for alternative systems.
+Lots of essays have been written about the flaws of the journal-based academic publishing system, and the need for alternative systems.
 Here's a few good ones.

 ### Future of Science